Sankt Julian: Gumbsweiler

 Before the time of the Reformation, Gumbsweiler belonged under ecclesiastical organization to the Archbishopric of Mainz.
 The little village church was first mentioned in 1573, and even then, it might already have been almost one hundred years old.
 More locally, the village belonged to the parish whose seat was at the likewise Zweibrücken neighbouring village of Ulmet, which also in the Early Middle Ages could not be reached without crossing the river.
 About 1537, the Dukes of Zweibrücken introduced the Reformation along Lutheran lines.
 However, beginning in 1588, Count Palatine Johannes I forced all his subjects to convert to Reformed belief as espoused by John Calvin.
 Only in 1820 was Gumbsweiler parochially united with Sankt Julian.
-Gumbsweiler's church came through the Thirty Years' War unscathed but was burnt out in King Louis XIV's wars of conquest, leaving only the outer walls standing.
+Gumbsweiler's church came through the Thirty Years' War unscathed but was burnt out in Louis XIV's wars of conquest, leaving only the outer walls standing.
 In 1720, the duchy authorized a reconstruction, and the municipality even had money to acquire two bells.
 In the meantime, Lutherans had once again settled in the village, for after the Thirty Years' War, the principle of cuius regio, eius religio no longer applied.
 In 1723, five Lutheran families settled in Gumbsweiler.
 During the 18th century, there were disputes between Calvinists and Lutherans.
 An ordinance from the Zweibrücken Supreme Consistory allowed the Lutherans to share the church.
 Similar disputes arose about church usage between the Presbytery and the Catholics living in the dale, represented by their leadership, Heinrich Greiner from Lauterecken.
 The Catholics considered the church a simultaneum and deemed shared usage to be a right, which in 1857 Pastor Schwab from Sankt Julian had denied them.
 This led to a court case before the Royal Regional Court at Kaiserslautern.
 The judge's ruling set forth in law that the Gumbsweiler Protestant church community was the little church's sole owner, with its bells and fixtures, and that therefore it alone could avail itself of the church's use.
 There were no further modifications to the church building.
 A decision in 1913 to tear the little church down so that a bigger one could be built was reversed in 1919.
 By this time, the building had ended up, along with fixtures, in miller Johann Adam Schlemmer's ownership.
 The two old bells fell victim to the ravages of time.
 The 8.5 m-high ridge turret received a bronze bell in 1930, delivered by the firm Pfeifer from Kaiserslautern.
 Cracks in the foundations and walls made a renovation sorely necessary to prevent the church from caving in.
 In the years 1966-1968, the little church was thoroughly restored, inside and out.
 The tower was made 17 m taller, and new pews were built.
 In 1986, the peal of bells became more complete with the addition of a third bell.